 Western Union

-Depending on where you send instant transfers from, the fixed prices range anywhere from US$10 to US$50.
+Depending on where you send from, fixed fees range from US$10 to US$50.

-But the real cost is in exchange rates.
-Non-instant transfers from Western Union through banks start at 4 percent.
-For instant transfers you pay roughly 7.5 percent of the transfer amount.
+The real cost is in exchange rates.
+Non-instant transfers through banks start at around 4 percent.
+For instant transfers, you pay roughly 7.5 percent of the transfer amount.

-If you need the money the same day, Western Union can make that happen at one of their 5,000 locations in Thailand, though even those have limited opening hours.
+If you need the money the same day, Western Union can deliver at one of their 5,000 locations in Thailand, though those have limited opening hours.

 PayPal